madelsberger/escMsg_StreamlabsParameter/README.md

     $if("$escMsg" == "test", "success", "failure")

-This will apply the default excape rule - which replaces " with \", among other tings - to the $msg value, so in the above example the expanded expression becomes
+This will apply the default escape rule - which replaces " with \", among other tings - to the $msg value, so in the above example the expanded expression becomes